 Homemade Garam Masala

 In this recipe, I use a popular Indian spice-blend, called garam masala, for flavoring the chicken, as well as the rice.
-I like to make my own garam masala blend.
+You can find garam masala at most grocery stores, but I prefer to make my own garam masala blend.

 It takes under 15 minutes to make enough to last me a month, and the end results are so worth the little effort.
 If you have the time to make yours at home too, try this easy recipe for Homemade Garam Masala.